 If the student, doesn't enter their password correctly or is unsure of their password, the system will lock them out after three attempts.
-The login web site does not let students know that they have been locked out.
+The login website does not let students know that they have been locked out.
 The student will be locked out for 30 minutes or they can unlock their account at password.uca.edu which is also where they can reset a forgotten password.
 Keep in mind, students can only reset their password online if they have already set up security questions within the password program.
 We encourage students to do this before they have a problem.
 If they have not set up their security questions, students can call the IST Help Desk at 501-450-3117 to reset their password.

 - If a number of students are trying and failing to login the system at the same time, our system will think there is a security threat from that IP range and will not allow anyone to login.
 Everyone will be locked out for an hour.
 To avoid this, it may be best to have students login in groups instead of the whole class at the same time.
-Students should stop trying to log in after their three attempts.
-We sometimes see students trying 20+ times to login! - If students are seeing a page that is not asking for myUCA username and password, they can call the Reference Desk for assistance as there may be an issue with the link on the web site or with the database.
+Students should stop trying to log in after their three attempts as we sometimes seen students try to login upwards of 20 times unnecessarily. - If students are seeing a page that is not asking for myUCA username and password, they can call the Reference Desk for assistance as there may be an issue with the link on the web site or with the database.